JaredTMurray/UFOs/README.md

 I then used a for loop which increments I to go through all the filters and match the values and set it to build the table.
 Note: the event listener for change for each filter is declared as d3.selectAll("input").on("change", udpdateFilters);

 ## Results:
-When users come to this site they will go through the search filters.
+When users come to this site they will input their search criteria in the search filters.
 If a user inputs a date, city, state, country or shape, in any of the five filters, then, the table will automatically adjust.
 See image below

 ![](https://github.com/JaredTMurray/UFOs/blob/main/images/image1.png)